Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 - Banking setup — US business account (Mercury, Relay) and multi-currency account (Wise Business)

 The US LLC formation guide walks through each step.
-The formation service comparison maps what Stripe Atlas, Firstbase, and Doola include in their packages.
+The formation service comparison covers what Stripe Atlas, Firstbase, and Doola include.

-After formation, the structural work begins: FBAR reporting obligations, compliance calendar management, and the documentation that connects the entity to the founder's actual tax position.
-No formation service covers this.
-The formation gap analysis maps what remains unaddressed.
+Here's what nobody tells you: after formation, the real work starts.
+FBAR reporting, compliance calendar, connecting the entity to your actual tax position.
+No formation service covers any of this.
+The formation gap analysis shows what's left unaddressed.

 Visual: Digital Nomad LLC Decision Flow